MalekKamel/RxRequester/README.md

 ```

 #### Server Error Contract
-RxRequester parsers server error for you and shows the error automatically.
+RxRequester optionally parsers server error for you and shows the error automatically.
 Just implement `ErrorMessage`
 interface in your server error model and return the error message.

 ``` kotlin